 - A final report presenting a normative argument about how beneficiaries ought to be framed in fundraising.

 Although papers 1 and 6 bookend this project, there is no requirement that each paper is published in order (except paper 6) and we shall publish each paper as and when it is completed.

-The next to be published, during the summer, will be Paper 3 – written by Save the Children’s global director of creative content Jess Crombie.
+The next to be published, in May 2020, will be Paper 3 – written by Save the Children’s global director of creative content Jess Crombie.
 Crombie was the co-author of Save the Children’s 2017 People in the pictures research into what their service uses think of the way the charity collects and uses their stories.